Brief Answer:

 Why is hypocrisy or anything wrong if there is no God?

 If you think hypocrisy, or anything is truly wrong or evil, universally, for all people, places and times – then you must believe in God.
-This is covered in the blog on morality, but the bottom-line is: both atheist and theist philosophers have recognized that without a standard beyond all human opinion, and in a position to enforce justice, then nothing can be objectively right or wrong, good or evil.
+This is covered in the blog or detailed booklet on morality, but the bottom-line is: both atheist and theist philosophers have recognized without a standard beyond all human opinion, and in a position to enforce justice, then nothing can be objectively right or wrong, good or evil.

 Christians say that they are so devout and dedicated to their faith, but in reality, they just pick and choose the rules they want to follow.

+This is true for some Christians, and many others who claim they are Christians.
+So, what follows from that?
+You cannot judge a belief system by those who are not following it.
 The Bible warns redundantly to avoid being hypocrites, for example, James 1:22, “Do not merely listen to the word, and so deceive yourselves.
 Do what it says.”
 Jesus was especially harsh on religious hypocrites, calling them shiny on the outside, but tombs on the inside.

-Does the church have hypocrites, yes, and there will always room for one more.
+Does the church have hypocrites, yes, and there will always be room for one more.
 It is a good place for them as Jesus strongly speaks against hypocrisy.

 Hypocrisy, I assume, has been a problem in every culture and time.
 The root of the word derives from a Greek word for “stage actor,” someone appearing to be someone or something else.
 The way we use it today is “someone pretending to have beliefs or qualities they don’t have.”
 And it is worse than just acting as the person is trying to deceive others for some personal gain.
 It is an ugly behavior.
 It is also especially ugly in Christians as Christ himself specifically commanded against it.